MicrosoftDocs/architecture-center/docs/reference-architectures/iot/iot-architecture-overview.md

 * **Provisioning** connects the devices to the cloud.
 * **Processing** analyzes data from devices to gather insights.
 * **Business integration** performs actions based on insights from the device data.
 * **Security monitoring** provides an end-to-end security solution for IoT workloads.
-Use Azure Defender for IoT.
+Use Microsoft Defender for IoT.

 These fundamentals exist whether you are using a PaaS or aPaaS solution.
 However, we recommend all customers start with the aPaaS solution offered by Microsoft, [Azure IoT Central](/azure/iot-central/core/overview-iot-central).
 Its out-of-the-box UX and API surface simplify device connectivity, operations, and management so that you can spend more time and budget using IoT data to create business value.